The Governance Model consists of governance areas, organizational structure, metrics, issues, policies and other governance assets.

 - Governance roles provide business control over assets and associated workflows (business processes).

-- Permission profiles (viewer, editor, and manager) provide direct authorizations for asset collection functions.
+- Permission profiles (viewer, editor, power user and manager) provide direct authorizations for asset collection functions.

 - Rights groups control access to system-level application resources (e.g., directories, files).